ldakir/CohenResearchGroup/README.md

 	> git commit -m "21659 plots"
 	> git push

-If you open the repository, your plots should be there!
+If you open the repository, your plots should be there.

+## How to remove a file:

+Let's remove for example testing.txt:

+	> git rm testing.txt
+	> git commit -m "Deleting a file"
+	> git push

+The file should disappear from the repository and from your computer.